joereddington/Delores/index.md

 * Know where the book you are reading is
 * Fill out the daily checklist
 * Fill out big book of gratitude
+* If you don't have time for ten minutes meditation, then you need 20 minutes meditation.
 * Get into the mindset
   * Think _All work is emotional_
   * Remember that 'recover with ten minutes mediation' is one of your ten year goals.